aarato/geolookup/README.md

 # Geolookup
 Geolookup based on GeoLite2 Free Geolocation Data.
-Since the database is on the local drive the lookup is **much faster** and not rate limited like many alternative found online.
+Since the database is on the local drive the lookup is **much faster** and not rate limited like many alternatives found online.
 You need to create a license.txt file with a free API key from the [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) website.The script will download the up-to-date database from Maxmind automatically, if it is older than 24 hours.

 ## Demo